flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

+    This Add-ons is known to cause severe issues with the A32NX.

     This compatibility mod is available on flightsim.to and may overwrite our systems / EFB resulting in outdated systems or missing features in our EFB when the mod is installed.

     ^^Possible Solution or Workaround^^

     - Uninstall the mod
     - Use an addon linker to ensure the mod is only installed when you plan to use it.

+??? bug "Co-Pilot Add-ons"
+    ### Co-Pilot Add-ons

+    !!! tip ""
+        *Affected versions: Stable, Development*

+    ^^Description^^

+    The Co-Pilot Add-ons are known to cause severe issues with the A32NX.

+    ^^Possible Solution or Workaround^^

+    - Uninstall the add-ons

+??? bug "3rd Party Interior Textures - Black Screens"
+    ### 3rd Party Interior Textures Black Screens

+    !!! tip ""
+        *Affected versions: Development*

+    ^^Description^^

+    3rd party interior textures mods are breaking the state of our custom instruments.
+This is similar to the older `panel.cfg` livery issue that created systems conflicts.

+    We have identified the following texture pack to be the main offender:

+    !!! bug ""
+        Improved Textures Mod - A32NX & A320neo | by FlightFlow

+    {--

+    Please do not install addons that modify files or overwrite files inside the `flybywire-aircraft-a320-neo` folder.

+    --}

+    ^^Root Cause^^

+    Conflict with our own hand crafted textures.

+    ^^Possible Solution or Workaround^^

+    Remove the offending 3rd party interior texture.

 ??? bug "Your Controls Performance Issues"
     ### Your Controls Performance Issues